schase15/schase15.github.io/_posts/2020-07-31-KNN_Algorithm.md

   # Sort by using the calculated distances (the second item in the tuple)
   distances.sort(key= lambda tup: tup[1])

-  # Populate a list with k nearest neighbors
+  # Populate a list with K Nearest Neighbors
   n_neighbors = list()

   # Get the nearest k neighbors by returning the k first instances in the sorted distances list